-1. Head-dress.

-(a) Cap-White ribbed plastic crown and quartings; piping round edge of crown.
+1. Head-dress. (a) Cap-White ribbed plastic crown and quarterings; piping round edge of crown.
 Two ventilation holes centrally on each side.
 Scarlet cloth band with welt at top and blue cloth border at bottom.
 Fitted with peak and chin strap.
-The peak to be plain except on Field Officers' caps, which are to have the peak ornamented with gold-embroidered oak leaf.
-The chin strap to be of best quality black japanned calf leather, fitted with self material slides.
+The peak to be plain except on Field Officers' caps which are to have the peak ornamented with gold-embroidered oak leaf.
+The chin strap to be of best quality black japanned calf leather fitted with self material slides.
 The ends of the chin strap to be slightly rounded and secured on two buttons of giltmetal with mounted silver lion and crown; all edges of chin strap to be stained black. (b) Cap Badge-Gilding metal or anodised laurel wreath surrounding a silver globe.
 It is to be worn in the front of the cap so that the tips of the wreath are level with the top of the scarlet band.
-This badge is surmounted by a lion and crown badge which is to be worn so that the base of the crown is $\frac{1}{2}$ inch above the top of the scarlet band. (c) Beret-Blue with scarlet patch; green for officers posted to a Commando formation unit.
-To be worn so that the leather binding is level round the head and 1 inch above the brows, the crown of the beret pulled to the right and the badge immediately over the left eye.
+This badge is surmounted by a lion and crown badge which is to be worn so that the base of the crown is $\frac{1}{2}$ inch above the top of the scarlet band. (c) Beret-Blue beret with scarlet patch is to be worn by all officers during initial training.
+Green beret is to be worn on completion of commando training or, for officers not required to complete this, on reaching the equivalent stage.
+To be worn so that the leather binding is level round the head and 1 inch above the eyebrows, the crown of the beret pulled to the right and the badge immediately over the left eye.
 The draw tape to be tied in a knot and the ends tucked into the alcove of the leather binding.